wp-plugins/facebook-wall-and-social-integration/readme.txt

 = 1.0 =
 * Launch!
 = 1.1 =
-* Plugin is now uses server side call to show feed as many users requested to have non-expired access token and others.
-Some new features like choosing post types, defining different picture sizes...
+* Plugin now uses server side call to show feed to have non-expired access token requested by many users.
+Some new features added like choosing post types, defining different picture sizes...